mlflow/mlflow/docs/source/gateway/index.rst

 Sensitive configuration data from the server configuration file is not returned.

-3. Querying a particular route: /gateway/{route}/invocations
+3. Query a route: /gateway/{route}/invocations
 This endpoint allows you to submit a query to a configured provider route.
 The data structure you send in the query depends on the route.
 Here are examples for the "completions", "chat", and "embeddings" routes:

 * ``Completions``